 - Serve in a glass.
 The peanut butter filling can be served in fancy glasses for a tasty non-dairy pudding-like dessert.

-- No-bake crust.
-You can make your crust no-bake, although it won't be as crunchy (like a cookie crust) but more of a chewy texture.
+- No-bake crust: You can make your crust no-bake, although it won't be as crunchy (like a cookie crust) but more of a chewy texture.
 To make it, simply use softened vegan butter and mix with your graham cracker crumbs.
 Press the mixture into your pan and chill in the refrigerator for at least 30 minutes.

-🔪 How To Make Peanut Butter Pie Vegan
+🔪 How To Make This Pie

 Make Graham Cracker Crust